tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

 **Note:** Keep discussion informal at the beginning of the lecture.
 Data structures are a complex topic, especially as students begin to learn the conceptual difference between variables, data types, and data structures.

-To introduce the topic of lists, remind students of what they have been doing so far.
+To introduce the topic of lists, remind students of what they have accomplished so far:

 * Students have worked with variables, conditionals, and for loops.

-* They have been able to automate some processes, but each program they've run has required some degree of hard-coding one-dimensional values, which can be boring.
+* They have been able to automate some processes, but each program they've run has required some degree of hard-coding one-dimensional values, which can be tedious and often inefficient (hard-coding makes a program static rather than dynamic).

-Tell students that in this class, they will begin to store data as collections and process values iteratively.
+Tell students that in this class, they will begin to store data as collections and process values iteratively or repeatedly.
 The world of automation is banging at their doors!

+Introduce the definition of lists:

+* A **list** is a Python data structure that allows multiple values to be stored inside of it.

+* List values can be retrieved, appended, removed, and iterated upon.

-Introduce lists with the following analogy:
+Review lists with the following analogy:

 * If Python commands and operations are like workers assigned specific tasks to do, lists are like the conveyor belt in the assembly line.